-So it is essential that you keep yourself and the kids hydrated during this time.
-But while it is quite tempting to grab a bottle of chilled drink during this time, see to it that it does not wreak havoc on your oral health.
+So it is essential that you keep yourself and the kids hydrated during summer.
+But while it is quite tempting to grab a bottle of chilled summer drink during this time, see to it that it does not wreak havoc on your oral health.

 The sports drinks, soft drinks and the fruit juices consist of very high levels of sugar, and the plaque bacteria feed on that sugar, and the well-fed bacteria produce an acidic waste product.

 When the acidic waste sits on the enamel of the teeth undisturbed, it leads to the dissolution of the enamel which results in cavities or holes in the teeth.

 The drinks that feel and taste refreshing can also turn out to be acidic like sports drinks and carbonated drinks.
 The enamel coating will disappear if the teeth get washed away by this type of fruit juice often and this can augment the sensitivity, tooth wear and tear and cavities.